 “More organisations are choosing hybrid IT as their infrastructure of choice to deliver transformative results,” he says.

 According to Frost & Sullivan, the majority of APAC organisations see the strategic role of IT as achieving growth momentum and digitally transforming the organisation.
-In 2017, Mills says more businesses will move towards a blend of in-house and third-party hybrid IT services for data centre, security, cloud and application services.
+In 2017, Mills says more businesses will move towards a blend of in-house and third-party hybrid IT services for data center, security, cloud and application services.
 He says this will help organisations drive agility, modernise their IT environment, and maintain competitiveness without over-commitment to CAPEX.

 “We will also see increased demand for application services and predictive analytics that can be combined with on-premise infrastructure to help businesses scale at will,” Mills explains.

 “In addition, there will be greater uptake of software-defined everything, to help overcome in-house IT skills gap challenges and assist in digital transformation.”
 2. Cloud as enabler for business In 2017, Mills says more organisations will look to cloud infrastructure and services to enable growth and digital transformation.

 There will be large scale migration to cloud-based platforms, particularly as managed services providers (MSPs) deliver more holistic solutions to help reduce the challenges in the cloud for businesses, including security, loss of data control, and uptime issues.

 “For the channel, 2017 will bring more opportunities through cloud.
 Organisations should look for partners that can white-label cloud solutions to enable their business,” he says.